aws-samples/aws-migops-guidance/User Guide/migration-spaces.md

 A migration space is a logical container for organizing migration journeys\.
 It is also a logical container for two types of members: individuals and teams\.

-To view your migration spaces, go to the AWS MigOps console, and in the navigation pane on the left, choose **Migration spaces**\.
+To view your migration spaces, go to the Migration Hub console, and in the navigation pane on the left, choose **Migration spaces**\.
 You can view the spaces of which you are a member, either as an administrator or a contributor\.

 For information about the roles that you can have in a migration space and the actions that those roles allow you to perform, see [Roles and permissions](permissions.md)\.